DataDog/hiring-engineers/answers.md

 (venv) vagrant@vagrant:~/myprojectdatadog$ flask run
 ```

-I get this below error, so I have a quick search how to fix this:
+I recieved the below error, so I did a quick search on how to fix this:
 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 ```
-I ran the below to enable change it to prod:
+I ran the below to change it to prod:
 ```
 (venv) vagrant@vagrant:~/myprojectdatadog$ export FLASK_ENV=development
 ```
-I then run flask with the below:
+I then ran flask with the below:
 ```
 (venv) vagrant@vagrant:~/myprojectdatadog$ flask run
 ```

-The above command returns this error:
+The above command returned this error:
 ```
 OSError: [Errno 98] Address already in use
 ```

-So, I run the below based on this documentation: [Flask Errno 98](https://medium.com/@tessywangari05/oserror-errno-98-address-already-in-use-flask-error-ccbff65e2bb5)
+I ran the below based on this documentation: [Flask Errno 98](https://medium.com/@tessywangari05/oserror-errno-98-address-already-in-use-flask-error-ccbff65e2bb5)
 ```
 (venv) vagrant@vagrant:~/myprojectdatadog$  ps -fA | grep flask vagrant  16433  1630  0 14:31 pts/0    00:00:00 grep --color=auto flask